fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

   {1 \over {\Delta x^2}} + {1 \over {\Delta y^2}} + {1 \over {\Delta z^2}}
   }}

-in which :math:`v` is the wave speed, :math:`\Delta x`, :math:`\Delta y`, :math:`\Delta z` are the distances between mesh lines.
+where :math:`v` is the wave speed, :math:`\Delta x`, :math:`\Delta y`, :math:`\Delta z` are the distances between mesh lines.

-This creates a peculiar limitation: the simulation timestep must both be small enough to resolve the shortest wavelength, and to resolve the smallest mesh cell.
+This creates a peculiar limitation: the simulation timestep must both be small enough to resolve the shortest wavelength, and resolve the smallest mesh cell.

-Even for simulations at low frequencies, as long as the simulated structure has small features (i.e. mesh distance is short), we must use very small timesteps, iterating simulation box several nanoseconds at a time.
-Below the shortwave band under 30 MHz, the number of iterations grows to an impractical number.
-This means openEMS (and other textbook FDTD solvers) are unsuitable if there's a large mismatch between the signal wavelength and the physical size of the structure, such as a 10 cm circuit board at 1 MHz (300 m in vacuum).
+Even for simulations at low frequencies, as long as the simulated structure has small features (i.e. mesh distance is short), we must use very small timesteps, advancing the simulation only a few nanoseconds per iteration.
+Under 100 MHz, at the bottom of the VHF band or below the shortwave band, the required number of iterations becomes impractically large.
+This means openEMS (and other textbook FDTD solvers) is unsuitable if there's a large mismatch between the signal wavelength and the physical size of the structure, such as a 10 cm circuit board operating at 1 MHz, where the wavelength is 300 m in vacuum.

 .. note::
    In openEMS, just ensure the mesh itself is correct.
 There's